Eyebrow Lift in Brazil: rejuvenate your look without an artificial appearance

 This is a legitimate concern.
 The appearance of a permanent surprise occurs when there is excessive elevation, especially in the medial portion of the eyebrow.
 My approach is conservative and personalized: I elevate only what is necessary, respecting the natural anatomy and the patient’s desires.
 The goal is a subtle and natural result, not a dramatic transformation.

-Is brow lift indicated for men?
+Is brow lift recommended for men?

 When can I return to work?